sassoftware/devsascom-rest-api-samples/Compute/compute.md

 By default, Compute servers run under the account that is associated with the client token that is provided to the Compute API.
 However, there might be cases when it is preferable to run under a shared service account.
 In these cases, the server runs under the shared service account, but the user's identity is used in the session.
-This avoids the need to have each end user defined on the machines or nodes where the Compute server is deployed.
+This avoids the need to define each end user on the machines or nodes where the Compute server is deployed.

 To make Compute servers run under a shared service account, specify a `runServerAs` attribute with the user name of the service account credential as the value.
 The service account credential is then used by the Compute context to configure Compute servers.
 See the